aeolus-incubator/dev-tools/README.md

 This should work on rhel6, fc16 and fc17 (the script's env variables +
 oauth.json are pointing to existing imagefactory/iwhd/deltacloud
 instances).

+The default bootstrap.sh behaviour includes creating a development environment for the system user test in the directory /tmp/test and starting up Conductor on port 3000.
+To override these settings, set the relevant environment variables before running bootstrap.sh, e.g.:

+    export DEV_USERNAME=myuser
+    export WORKDIR=/home/myuser/cloud-dev
+    export FACTER_CONDUCTOR_PORT=3001

+There are other useful environment variables described further in this document, for example to point to existing deltacloud, image factory and/or image warehouse instances, or to apply a pull request.

 # bootstrap.sh: Overview and Defaults